mkp7/cricket/README.md

 - Status of the game after each ball played
 - Summary of the game after each over played
 - Match result after end of all overs or players

+APPROACH TO CHALLENGE:
+- read the articles attached on SOLID principles, TDD and clean code
+- read the problem statement and wrote inital understanding of input, contraints and expected output